Taking iron supplements

 - Iron stains can be removed by brushing your teeth with baking soda or peroxide.

 Keep iron supplements out of the reach of children.
-If your child swallows an iron pill, immediately contact a poison control center.
+If your child swallows an iron pill, contact a poison control center right away.